ESOP Fast Facts

-Unlike 401(k)s, most ESOPs require no out-of-pocket contribution from employees.
-For employees who feel hard pressed to make an out-of-pocket contribution to a 401(k), an ESOP might be the only plan in which they can afford to participate.
+Most ESOPs require no out-of-pocket contribution from employees.
+For plenty of people, funding a contribution to a 401(k) each paycheck is a struggle.
+For employees like these, an ESOP might be the only retirement plan in which they can afford to participate.

 Not Just a Retirement Plan

-In simplest terms, an ESOP is a retirement plan.
-In reality, it is so much more than that:
+In the simplest terms, an ESOP is a retirement plan.
+In reality, an ESOP is so much more than that.

 Retain a company—including its jobs, products, services, and economic contributions.
 By contrast, new buyers often move or shutter companies, or lay off employees—all of which has a negative impact on rural and urban economies alike.